Bank scam that began with a text message ends with woman losing life savings: "My whole world fell apart"

 Moss' ordeal sheds light on the escalating trend of fraud and the alarming financial losses suffered by Americans, with reported losses reaching a staggering $8.8 billion last year, marking a 30% surge from the previous year, according to government data.

-Moss received authentic text messages from Chase Bank as part of their two-factor authentication system to enhance customer security.
-But the scammers deceived Moss into revealing the numbers, enabling them to bypass security measures and transfer large sums of money from Moss's account.
+The text messages asking Moss to authenticate her account were authentic: they were sent by Chase Bank as part of its two-factor authentication system, designed to enhance customer security.
+But the scammers deceived Moss into revealing the numbers to them over the phone, enabling them to bypass security measures and transfer large sums of money from Moss's account.
 In just one week, they conducted six wire transfers, some as high as nearly $48,000.

 Moss filed a police report and submitted a claim to Chase Bank, hoping to recover her stolen funds.
-However, her hopes were dashed when, after a five-week wait, her claim was denied.
+However, her hopes were dashed when, after a five-week wait, the bank denied her claim.

-Chase Bank placed the blame on Moss, asserting that she had failed to take adequate precautions to protect her account from unauthorized access.
-Consequently, they refused to reimburse her account, leaving Moss devastated and feeling betrayed.
+Chase Bank appeared to fault Moss, writing her in a letter, "During our review we found you did not take the appropriate steps to protect your account from theft or unauthorized use."
+Bank officials said they would not reimburse her account, leaving Moss devastated and feeling betrayed.

 "My world fell apart.
 My whole world fell apart," Moss said.
 "You think of your bank as being some place that you put your money so that it's safe but it's not safe.
 It needs to change."